thedep2/decider/README.md

 # decider

-A test of the decider pattern with spring modulith and pattern matching
+A test of the decider pattern with spring modulith and pattern matching.

+The goal of this project is to build a framework to implement the decider pattern in a spring modulith project.

 Features: